Web Devs Quickstart

 The usefulness of FastHTML forms becomes more apparent when they are combined with FastHTML views.
 We’ll show how this works by using the test client from above.
 First, let’s create a SQlite database:

-db = Database("profiles.db")
+db = database("profiles.db")

 profiles = db.create(Profile, pk="email")